cnguy/kayn/README.md

 Here are the requests stats for anyone interested.

-Note that my requests stats are a bit inflated because I've experimented with different season data, and also forgot to cache getMatchlist calls early on.
+Note that my requests stats are inflated since I'm not really caching at the moment (lol).

 ![Alt text](/_pictures/number_of_requests.png?raw=true "onetricks.net")